Vinay Kamat

 Dean of Arts, Faculty Research Award, 2019.

-SSHRC Insight Grant, “Contested Landscapes: The Social Complexity of Natural Gas Extraction in a Marine Protected Area in Tanzania”, March 2018.
+SSHRC Insight Grant “Contested Landscapes: The Social Complexity of Natural Gas Extraction in a Marine Protected Area in Tanzania” 2018-2022.

 Visiting Research Fellow, The Brocher Foundation, Geneva, Switzerland, October and November 2015.